Fusselwurm/soundcloud-challenge/resource/notes.md

 _note: I am all for short descriptions, so I'll write "onXXX" instead of "XXX event"_

 * main creates sourceServer that:
 	* listens on port 9090
 	* emits onEvent
 * main creates clientServer that:
 	* listens on port 9099
-	* for each client gets the userid and emits onConnect, passing the userid
+	* for each client gets the userid and emits onConnect, passing the userid & the socket
-	* can be passed a message for a certain client
-	**TODO what is a client? just the pimped socket?**
 * main creates eventQueue that:
 	* emits 'next' event
 * main creates the userFactory that: